 1 Suraksha Chakras (Safety and Protection)

-Located around the heart, navel, and perineum, they restore a sense of safety—critical for trauma recovery.
+Located around the heart, navel, and perineum, and the whole aura body, they restore a sense of safety—critical for trauma recovery.

 2 Vayu Chakras (Emotional Detox and Breath Regulation)